 It is the responsibility of each person into whose possession this Prospectus comes to satisfy themselves as to the full observance of the laws and regulations of the relevant jurisdiction in connection with the distribution of this Prospectus, the receipt of the New Shares and the implementation of the Combination and to obtain any governmental, exchange control or other consents which may be required, to comply with other formalities which are required to be observed and to pay any issue, transfer or other taxes due in such jurisdiction.
-To the fullest extent permitted by applicable law, the Company, the members of the management board of the Company (the "Management Board", each member a "Managing Director"), the members of the supervisory board of the Company (the "Supervisory Board", each member a "Supervisory Director"), the proposed members of the management board for the Combined Group (the "Proposed Management Board", each member a "Proposed Managing Director"), Takeaway.com (as defined below), the Sponsor and all other persons involved in the Combination disclaim any responsibility or liability for the failure to satisfy any such laws, regulations or requirements by any person.
+To the fullest extent permitted by applicable law, the Company, the members of the management board of the Company (the "Management Board", each member a "Managing Director"), the members of the supervisory board of the Company (the "Proposed Management Board", each member a "Proposed Managing Director"), Takeaway.com (as defined below), the Sponsor and all other persons involved in the Combination disclaim any responsibility or liability for the failure to satisfy any such laws, regulations or requirements by any person.